josherrickson/stata2/stata_markdown/06-mixed-models.md

 Generally, failure to converge will be due to an issue with the data.
 Things to look for include:

 - Different scales of predictors.
 For example, salary (in dollars) and number of children.
 The scales are drastically different which can cause issues.
-Try rescaling any variables on extreme scales (you can do this with `egen scaledvar = std(origvar)`).
+Try re-scaling any variables on extreme scales (you can do this with `egen scaledvar = std(origvar)`).
 This will affect interpretation (the estimated coefficient will be the average predicted change with a on standard deviation increase in the predictor) but not the overall model fit.
 - High correlation can cause this.
 Check correlations (`cor`) between your predictors (including any categorical variables) and if you find a highly correlated pair, try removing one.